 Spetsnaz Commander: If a fox raids your chicken coop, do you slaughter a pig simply because he saw everything?

 - In a gamebook from the GrailQuest saga, there's a sort of humanoid insect that you can fight.
 However, despite having only 25 life points, each of your attacks will give him more health.
 However, he'll let you go if you give him enough life points.

 - In one of the Blood Sword gamebooks you could try dealing with a huge Djinni by blasting it with the Orb of Fire.
 He finds it refreshing and it doesn't end well for the character attempting it...

-- Partially averted in The Andromeda Strain by Michael Crichton, the eponymous disease's original massacre site is about to be blown up by atomic bomb when the researchers realize that the disease can directly feed off of radiation.
+- Defied and successfully averted in The Andromeda Strain.
+The eponymous disease's original massacre site is about to be blown up by atomic bomb when the researchers realize that the disease can directly feed off of radiation.
 The bomb isn't dropped.

 - In the Super Smash Bros. games, Ness' and Lucas' PSI Magnets absorb energy projectiles (i.e. Mario's fireballs, Samus' charge shot) and heal by the amount of damage the attack would have caused.

 - In Street Fighter IV, Zangief gets a victory quote against Blanka informing him that his electric blasts helped relieve his back pain.

 - The abilities Volt Absorb and Water Absorb not only make Pokémon with these abilities immune to Electric- or Water-type attacks respectively, but also heal them by one-quarter of their maximum HP each time they are hit by attacks of the corresponding type.